arktwin/arktwin/README.md

 ## Integrating

-- Synchronize the clocks of all machines via NTP (Network Time Protocol)
+- Synchronize the clocks of all machines via the same reliable NTP (Network Time Protocol) server
+    - time.windows.com may cause clock drift of several hundred milliseconds
 - Run an ArkTwin Center
 - Run your agent-based software
 - Run an ArkTwin Edge as a sidecar of your agent-based software